Blind Spot Accident Claims

 Contact a Phoenix Blind Spot Accident Attorney

 If you or a loved one has suffered from personal injuries sustained during a blind spot accident, our talented our legal team is prepared to help you.
-For years Phillips Law Group has assisted clients in attaining the compensation and justice they deserve.
+For years the injury attorneys at the Phillips Law Group has assisted clients in attaining the compensation and justice they deserve.

 Phillips Law Group is one of the largest firms in Arizona with our main office located in Phoenix.
 We also have offices in San Diego, California and Salt Lake City, Utah.
 Our firm is dedicated to serving the following communities as well: